SHEP Advocacy Project (Previously known as the Cork Advocacy Service).

 We are currently working on the development and co-facilitation of courses and workshops that focus on all elements of advocacy e.g. self, peer, group and representative advocacy.

-We are involved in particular advocacy activities that link us with other individuals, groups and organisations that have a commitment to social justice and human rights e.g. The ‘Our Rights and Medication’ Advocacy Group, the Independent Advocacy Gathering.
+We are involved in particular advocacy activities that link us with other individuals, groups and organisations that have a commitment to social justice and human rights e.g. The ‘Our Rights and Medication’ Advocacy Network, the Independent Advocacy Gathering.

-New Self Advocacy Course starting October 3rd 2022 – See ‘Self Advocacy Training’ section below
+New Introduction to Advocacy Course starting September 11th 2024 – See ‘Advocacy Training’ section below